-The beloved mangaka adapts one of his country—and the world’s—great works of supernatural literature
+The beloved mangaka adapts one of his country - and the world’s - great works of supernatural literature

 Originally written in 1910 by folklorists and field researchers Kunio Yanagita and Kizen Sasaki, Tono Monogatari celebrates and archives legends from the Tono region.
 These stories were recorded as Japan’s rapid modernization led to the disappearance of traditional culture.
 This adaptation mingles the original text with autobiography: Mizuki attempts to retrace Yanagita and Sasaki’s path, but finds his old body is not quite up to the challenge of following in their footsteps.
 As Mizuki wanders through Tono he retells some of the most famous legends, manifesting a host of monsters, dragons, and foxes.
-In the finale, Mizuki meets Yanagita himself and the two sit down to discuss their works.
+In the finale, Mizuki meets Yanagita himself and they sit down to discuss their works.

 Translated and with additional essays by Mizuki scholar Zack Davisson, Tono Monogatari displays Mizuki at his finest, exploring the world he most cherished.